Self-Locating Uncertainty and the Origin of Probability in Everettian Quantum Mechanics: Conclusion

 \section{Conclusion}

-In this paper we have presented a justification for the Born rule in Everettian quantum mechanics in which self-locating uncertainty played a fundamental role.
-Elga's \emph{Indifference} principle is tenable for multiple observers in a classical universe, but fails in cases of Everettian quantum measurement.
-Instead we proposed the \emph{Strong Epistemic Separability Principle} (\emph{Strong ESP}), which extends smoothly from \emph{Indifference} in the classical regime to the Born rule in cases of quantum measurement.
+In this paper we have presented a justification for the Born rule in Everettian quantum mechanics in which self-locating uncertainty played a fundamental role. {The policy of reacting to self-locating uncertainty by treating each observer as equiprobable, \emph{Indifference}, is reasonable in classical scenarios but yields strange recommendations in quantum contexts.} Instead we proposed the \emph{Strong Epistemic Separability Principle} (\emph{Strong ESP}), which extends smoothly from \emph{Indifference} in the classical regime to the Born rule in cases of quantum measurement.

 Following the consequences of \emph{Strong ESP} leads us to a simple and physically transparent derivation of the Born rule in the many-worlds interpretation.
 The appearance of probabilities in a deterministic theory is explained by evolution from perfect knowledge to unavoidable self-locating uncertainty.
 Our approach provides a unified perspective on uncertainties in both the classical and quantum contexts, with implications for large-universe cosmology as well as for the foundations of quantum mechanics.